Follow The Sun Support – One Year In

 No hiding from mistakes

-Management responsibilities for enterprise applications is nothing new to Catalyst.
+Management responsibilities for enterprise applications is nothing new to Catalyst IT.
 And we have the scars and stories to prove it.

 In the real world systems break and people make mistakes … bad stuff happens.
 Despite this, the bigger mistake is to sweep these events under the carpet or descend into the blame game.
 Focus needs to be on taking steps to analyse and improve the underlying system to make sure problems don’t recur.